waleedtalha/VideoPlayer/README.md

 This is the app to meet all the requirements of the media player and along with attractive UI will bring you the best experience.

 <a href='https://play.google.com/store/apps/details?id=com.cwise.wplayer&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' height='75'/></a>

+# Getting Started

+1. Clone the repository

+2. Open the project in Android Studio.

+3. Build and run the project on an emulator or device.

+# License

+This project is licensed under The GNU General Public License v3 - see the [LICENSE.md](LICENSE.md) file for details

+# Contributions

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.